paulwilcox/simethics/src/towardPrincipia.md

   successful way to work with these other objects is to understand that they behave, in very simiar ways to our own 'selves'.

-'Imagination' is no new ability.

-- The already-defined act of creating objects by adding new elements to old objects and taking away elements from old objets is at least an instinctive imagination done as a reflex.
-- Add to that the 'control' defined above, apply it to this ability to create objects which before 'control' was just reflexive, and you have an imaginative capacity in the fuller sense.

-'Reality' is no new class.

-'Time' is no new class.

-- When 'time' as a concept is understood, and imagination is applied, the 'future' can be constructed.